Chapter 13:

 "I mean, it's a better name than Cat, right?"

 "You work at a bookstore!
-How are you creatively bankrupt?"
+How are you so creatively bankrupt?"

 "Is it wrong to name my cat after something I like?"

 Furbolt hopped onto the bed and snuggled in with Asagiri.
-Gentle fingers stroked his black fur.
+Her gentle fingers stroked his black fur.

-The old cat only surrendered to the temptation of Asagiri's soothing touch.
-Traitor!
-Lucky bastard!
+The old cat surrendered to the temptation of Asagiri's touch and purred with every rub.

 "Hmm?
-Bet you wish this was you, huh?" she looked over at me smugly.
+Bet ya' wish this was you, huh?" my girlfriend smugly looked towards me.

 "Pfffff, as if."

-Furbolt flipped over and revealed his tummy to her; my girlfriend with a grin spoiled him even more.
-I couldn't help but feel even more defeated.
+Furbolt flipped over and revealed his tummy to her, allowing even more spoiling.
+I couldn't help but feel utterly defeated.

-"Oh, by the way," Asagiri's blue eyes glanced towards me, "about Noriko: when we were cooking together last week, she told me a bit about your past together."
+"Oh, by the way," Asagiri's blue eyes glanced in my direction, "about Noriko: when we were cooking together last week, she told me a bit about your past together."

-Crap, I didn't even consider their conversation!
-If she tries to cross-reference our stories, I might get caught in a lie.
+Shit, I didn't even consider their conversation!
+If she tries to cross-reference our stories, I might get caught in a lie!
 "R-Really?
 What did she mention then?"

 "Not much more than I already knew, but she did say one interesting thing."